Allegations of Academic Misconduct

 - Assist you in appealing any decision

-We understand that being invited to an unfair practice hearing can be daunting.
-If you are called such a hearing, we recommend that you contact the Student Voice Team as soon as possible.
+We understand that being invited to a hearing can be daunting.
+If you are called to such a hearing, we recommend that you contact the Student Voice Team as soon as possible.